Kings vs. Kraken: Betting Trends, Odds, Advanced Stats

 Kings Advanced Stats

-- The Kings have had an average of 6.1 total goals scored in their past 10 games, 0.1 higher than this matchup's over/under.
+- The Kings and their opponents have averaged 6.1 goals combined in their past 10 games, 0.1 more than the over/under of 6 in this matchup.

-- During the last 10 games, the Kings have scored 1.2 fewer goals per game than their season average.
+- In their last 10 games, the Kings are putting up 1.7 fewer goals per game than their season-long average.

-- The Kings' 3.6 average goals per game add up to 94 total, which makes them the 11th-ranked scoring team in the league.

-- The Kings have conceded the fewest goals in league action this season with 63 (only 2.4 per game).
+- The Kings have allowed the fewest goals in NHL action this season with 66 (only 2.4 per game).

-- The squad has the league's second-best goal differential at +31 this season.
+- With a +34 goal differential, they're ranked second-best in the league.

 Watch the NHL on Max with the B/R Sports Add-On